Gravity versus astrophysics in black hole images and photon rings: Equatorial emissions and spherically symmetric space-times: Schwarzschild image features and observables

 \subsection{Null geodesics and photon shell}

-While the equations of geodesic motion in the Schwarzschild\footnote{Their study in the Kerr metric was initiated by Carter \citep{carter1968global} and it was recently revisited and completed \citep{gralla2020null}.} spacetime were first derived by Schwarzschild \citep{schwarzschild} and Droste \citep{droste1917field}, the explicit examination of null geodesics governing the trajectory of massless particles like photons is, as far as we know, due to Flamm \citep{flamm1916beitrage}.\\ The four null geodesic equations can be obtained by means of the expressions translating the symmetries of the spacetime.
-The two Killing vectors $\boldsymbol{\partial}_t$ and $\boldsymbol{\partial}_\varphi$ associated with the stationarity and axisymmetry of the Schwarzschild spacetime result in the conserved energy $E$ and conserved angular momentum $L$:
+While the equations of geodesic motion in the Schwarzschild\footnote{Their study in the Kerr metric was initiated by Carter \citep{carter1968global} and it has recently been revisited and completed \citep{gralla2020null}.} space-time were first derived by Schwarzschild \citep{schwarzschild} and Droste \citep{droste1917field}, the explicit examination of null geodesics governing the trajectory of massless particles like photons is, as far as we know, due to Flamm \citep{flamm1916beitrage}.\\ The four null geodesic equations can be obtained by means of the expressions translating the symmetries of the space-time.
+The two Killing vectors, $\boldsymbol{\partial}_t$ and $\boldsymbol{\partial}_\varphi$, associated with the stationarity and axisymmetry of the Schwarzschild space-time result in conserved energy, $E$, and conserved angular momentum, $L$:

-where $p^\mu=\mathrm{d}x^\mu/\mathrm{d}s$ are the components of the 4-momentum of the photon in Schwarzschild-Droste coordinates, with an affine parameter $s$ that increases along the geodesic towards the future.
-The energy-rescaled angular momentum $\lambda$, or equivalently the impact parameter $b\coloneqq|\lambda|$, is properly defined for null geodesics reaching an observer at asymptotic infinity, the ones of interest here, for which $E>0$, and it entirely characterises them \citep{wald1984general}.
-Also, preserving the spherical symmetry confines the photon on a timelike-planar hypersurface and its mass $m=0$ represents the fourth integral of motion.

-Excluding worldlines which terminate in the black hole region, there are no stable bound orbits for photons, since $r(s)$ is either a monotonic function or has a single radial turning point.
-Besides, photons orbit at fixed Schwarzschild-Droste radius $\tilde{r}$ if and only if, in Schwarzschild-Droste coordinates \citep{hilbert1917grundlagen}
+where $p^\mu=\mathrm{d}x^\mu/\mathrm{d}s$ are the components of the 4-momentum of the photon in Schwarzschild-Droste coordinates, with an affine parameter, $s$, that increases along the geodesic towards the future.
+The energy-rescaled angular momentum, $\lambda$, or equivalently the impact parameter, $b\coloneqq|\lambda|$, is properly defined for null geodesics reaching an observer at asymptotic infinity, the ones of interest here, for which $E>0$, and it entirely characterises them \citep{wald1984general}.
+Also, preserving the spherical symmetry confines the photon on a time-like-planar hypersurface and its mass, $m=0$, represents the fourth integral of motion.\\ Excluding worldlines that terminate in the black hole region, there are no stable bound orbits for photons, since $r(s)$ is either a monotonic function or has a single radial turning point.
+Besides, photons orbit at fixed Schwarzschild-Droste radius, $\tilde{r}$, if and only if, in Schwarzschild-Droste coordinates \citep{hilbert1917grundlagen}